 Visioning and policy discussions are being held in communities around the lake and the public is welcome to participate.

+What does a protected and preserved Lake Charlevoix look like?
+Three nonprofit partners are working with the jurisdictions around Lake Charlevoix to find out.
 The communities surrounding the lake have a long history of working together to actively protect water quality, including extensive collaboration around shoreline zoning standards in 2016.
 But ever-changing conditions such as the recent record-high water levels, accelerating development pressures and even turnover of participants in local governments and commissions can put communities in a reactionary state instead of on a proactive path toward desired goals.

 Financial support for the project has been provided by the Charlevoix County Community Foundation, the Lake Charlevoix Association and Tip of the Mitt Watershed Council.
 Project information will be shared here on this website, www.lakecharlevoixprotection.org.